Upper San Antonio River: Planning to Protect Recreational Uses

 Revisions to the TMDL are documented in the approved WQMP updates listed below.

-The TCEQ and the San Antonio River Authority (SARA) are working with stakeholders to develop an I-Plan for the project watersheds.
-The TCEQ expects the I-Plan to be ready for stakeholder review in late summer or fall 2011.
+The TCEQ and Texas AgriLife are working with stakeholders to develop an I-Plan for the project watersheds.

-The I-Plan will complement the watershed protection plan (WPP) for the Upper San Antonio River developed by SARA in 2007, together with the City of San Antonio, Bexar County, and other partners.
-The WPP was developed to allow early implementation of measures to reduce pollution; environmental improvement targets were based on data and information in the TMDL report.
-(PDF) on the SARA website.
+The I-Plan will complement the watershed protection plan (WPP) for the Upper San Antonio River.
+The WPP, now being updated, was originally developed by SARA in 2007, together with stakeholders, the City of San Antonio, Bexar County, and other partners.
+The WPP was developed to allow early implementation of measures to reduce pollution; environmental improvement targets were based on data and information in the TMDL report. on the SARA website.

 A stakeholder committee called the San Antonio Bacteria TMDL Advisory Group assisted the TCEQ in developing the TMDLs.
 The group included volunteer members who represented government, permitted facilities, agriculture, business, environmental, and community interests.